Cheelem/Cheelem/README.md

 - 📖 I'm also interested in East Asian foreign language learning (Japanese, Korean) and some lingustic topics like Middle (Ancient) Chinese.
 - 🔗 To know more about me, check my *[blog](https://cheelem.com)*.

-🤔 Life seems to be too short for the time after retirement.
+🤔 Life seems to be too short for the time after the retirement.

 <!--
 **Cheelem/Cheelem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.